Almost CR quaternionic manifolds and their immersibility in HP^n: Abstract

 \section{Abstract}

-We determine necessary and sufficient conditions for an almost CR quaternionic manifold to admit local immersions as an hypersurface of the quaternionic projective space.
-We exhibit almost CR quaternionic structures on the quaternionic Heisenberg group which do not admit any local immersion in a quaternionic manifold.
+We apply the general theory of codimension one integrability conditions for $G$-structures developed in \cite{AS} to the case of quaternionic CR geometry.
+We obtain necessary and sufficient conditions for an almost CR quaternionic manifold to admit local immersions as an hypersurface of the quaternionic projective space.
+We construct a deformation of the standard quaternionic contact structure on the quaternionic Heisenberg group which does not admit local immersions in any quaternionic manifold.